fast-af/developer-portal-starter/developer-portal/for-shoppers/orders/overview/what-happens.md

 ---
-title: Fast Shopper Orders
+title: "Fast Shopper Docs: What Happens When You Click Fast Checkout"
 description: What happens when a customer clicks Fast checkout
 keywords: what happens when a customer clicks Fast checkout
 ---

-# What happens when a customer clicks Fast checkout
+# What Happens When a Customer Clicks Fast Checkout?

 When a customer clicks Fast checkout a pop-up window will appear and a customer will either login to their Fast account or create a new account.